shawndibble/ultima/content/Sessions/6 - The Seer Awakens..md

 # Key Points

-* We release the first
+* We release the first phy